-- The audience for the narrative is not only the college and university administration, but also the Council and APRT.
+• The audience for the narrative is not only the college and university administration, but also the Council and APRT.
 Do not assume that the readers know how your unit is organized; include a brief and clear description of the unit's organizational structure in the narrative.
-A brief history of the program may provide context to reviewers. - After completing the narrative, write an Executive Summary (1-3 pp.), giving an overview of the self-study process, major changes since the last self-study, and proposed recommendations informed by the self-study process.
+A brief history of the program may provide context to reviewers.